alecsimone/OurYou/Frontend/components/member/Profile/ProfileSidebar/EditableAvatar/Readme.md

 - This should show an error message, and we check that it does

 ### It disables the submit button when the entered link is the same as the current avatar

+### It displays mutation error messages to the user